jfzhang726/learn-nanogpt/README.md

 ```

 <B> Step 6:</B> start training
-Assume the training is on one node, 8 GPUs, the command is:
+The training was on one node, 8 GPUs, and the command was:
 ```bash
 torchrun --standalone --nproc_per_node=8 <training-script>
 ```
+This training did not take long (less than 3 hours).
+It was fun for me to watch the training log line by line real-time.
+(Note that it was the first time I use DDP and the first time I train a model with 8 GPUs.)

-<B> Step 7:</B> when the training is run, clone the Huggingface-Hub model repo to GPU instance
+<B> Step 7:</B> when the training was running, I cloned the Huggingface-Hub model repo to GPU instance
-We will use git commands to upload checkpoints from GPU instance to Huggingface-Hub model repo.
-So we need to clone the repo to the GPU instance.
+CPU was not busy during train, so I launched another terminal to clone the Huggingface-Hub model repo to the GPU instance.
+The repo was empty at the time.
+It was going to be used after training finished ---- I was going to use git commands to upload the best/last checkpoint from GPU instance to Huggingface-Hub model repo.
 ```bash
 git clone https://<huggingface_username>:<huggingface_access_token>@huggingface.co/<huggingface_username>/<model-repo-name>